niklaas/port-builder/Readme.md

    mainly depends on the amount of money and time you want to spend.
 For testing, it makes sense to use an `t2.micro` instance.

+    * You can find an overview of available instances (and there corresponding key) at [Amazon EC2 Instance Types](https://aws.amazon.com/ec2/instance-types).
+I recommend general purpose instances such as M4.

+    * [AWS Simple Monthly Calculator](http://calculator.s3.amazonaws.com/index.html) can help you to get an idea how much usage might cost.

 6. Once the infrastructure was deployed, run `./init-ssh` to connect to the machine.